Putting the record straight on Middle School West Auckland

 Mulitalo Filipo Levi from Middle School West Auckland writes:

-It was with significant dismay and anger that saw that a statement of an attempted suicide was repeated, even though that is not accurate.
+It was with significant dismay and anger that I saw that a statement of an attempted suicide was repeated, even though that is not accurate.
 For the record, the following statements are important.

-* It is a that children at MSWA were never bribed with KFC nor brought KFC on any occasion.
-We do have shared lunches but the only high value incentive provided was full sets of C. S. Lewis' Chronicles of for some children who had completed extraordinary reading tasks.
+* It is a fact that children at MSWA were never bribed with KFC nor brought KFC on any occasion.
+We do have shared lunches but the only high value incentive provided was full sets of C. S. Lewis’ Chronicles of Narnia for some children who had completed extraordinary reading tasks.

 * There was no suicide attempt and to report that there was caused significant pain to a family who thought it was directed at them.
 If and when such occurrences occur in a school, they are of such importance that they should never be used for political point-scoring or to try to cause further damage.